-Audit fees primarily include services for verifying the consolidated financial statements of the Company and the separate financial statements of Nordstrom Credit, Inc., along with reviews of the interim financial information of the Company and Nordstrom Credit, Inc., and their respective Forms 10-K and 10-Q. Deloitte's work on these two audits was performed by full time, regular employees and partners of Deloitte.
+Audit fees primarily include services for verifying the consolidated financial statements of the Company and the separate financial statements of Nordstrom Credit, Inc., along with reviews of the

+Proposal 4 Ratification of the Appointment of Independent Auditors interim financial information of the Company and Nordstrom Credit, Inc., and their respective Forms 10-K and 10-Q. Deloitte's work on these two audits was performed by full time, regular employees and partners of Deloitte.